 What can my child do after getting a COVID-19 vaccine?

 After being fully vaccinated, your child can return to doing the things that he or she might not have been able to do because of the pandemic.
 This includes not wearing a mask or social distancing in any setting, except where required by a rule or law.
+However, if your child is in an area with a high number of new COVID-19 cases in the last week, the CDC recommends wearing a mask indoors in public.

 Your child is considered fully vaccinated two weeks after the second dose of the Pfizer-BioNTech COVID-19 vaccine.